-Collecting cottonwood buds is messy business.
+Collecting cottonwood buds is delightfully messy business.
 Last year, a friend and I went hiking around her property by the lake and filled a jar along the way.
 By the time we were done, we looked as though we’d just left a murder scene with our sticky, bright red fingers!

-Something to be mindful of, is never to take too many buds from any one tree.
+Something important to be mindful of, is to never take too many buds from any one tree.
 This is a basic rule of ethics in wildcrafting: sustainability.
 Don’t take more than you need.
 Keep your footprint small and strive to leave the place as you found it.
 Even better, look for fallen branches from which to gather buds.
 The branches are quite brittle, and if you’re very lucky, a windstorm might deliver the highest branches (with the fattest buds) right to your doorstep.

-Remember, the buds become leaves, and the trees need their leaves to collect energy in order to survive the winter!
+Remember, the buds become leaves, and the trees need their leaves to collect energy in order to survive the winter.
 Also, avoid taking the tree’s terminal buds (the bud growing at the tip of each stem) as these are the points from which the tree will put on new growth.